jeremycochoy/minecraft-floating-islands-generator/README.md

 ![An example of generated land](example/floating-islands.gif)

+You can download a [zipped world ready to use](example/FloatingIsland.zip).

 ## Usage

 A minecraft map is divided in regions (512 x 256 x 512 blocks).